Costa Rica Has Run on 100% Renewable Electricity for 299 Days

 That means the government did not burn any oil, coal, or natural gas to power the country.

-No other country this size has has done this.
+No other country this size has done this.

 For example, Portugal was recently praised in the news for running on 100% renewables for 4 days.
-Which is amazing, but also a testament for Costa Rica's amazing progress.
+Which is amazing, but also a testament to Costa Rica's amazing progress.

 Costa Rica invested early in the power of renewable energy resources and made it a priority to become environmentally sustainable.

-Because of that, the country has abundance of geothermal renewable sources that account for much of the necessary energy to make the country successfully function.
+Because of that, the country has an abundance of geothermal renewable sources that account for much of the necessary energy to make the country successfully function.

 Also, Costa Rica can get a lot of rain.
 With consistent rainfall, their hydroelectric plants can produce a plethora of energy.